Data files in your Python package

 Some frameworks provide their own translation mechanism

 (Django for instance).
-If you’re not using of those frameworks, then the most
+If you’re not using one of those frameworks, then the most

 common way to add support for translations in your Python module